winglang/polycons/API.md

 Polycons.register(scope: IConstruct, factory: IPolyconFactory)
 ```

-Adds a factory at the root of the construct tree.
+Adds a factory at given scope.

-This factory will be used for resolving all polycons into constructs.
+This factory will be used for resolving
+polycons under this scope into constructs.

 ###### `scope`<sup>Required</sup> <a name="scope" id="@monadahq/polycons.Polycons.register.parameter.scope"></a>